Immunotherapy for Mesothelioma

 “We did three sessions of chemo, and that wasn’t doing anything.
 We started immunotherapy, and after several weeks some of the cancer started to shrink a little bit.”

-Jimmy, pleural mesothelioma survivor who received immunotherapy
+Jimmy Johnson, pleural mesothelioma survivor

-Immunotherapy Mesothelioma Success Rate
+Immunotherapy for Mesothelioma: Success Rate

 Get Matched With a Mesothelioma Doctor